Tharun1936/JusticeFlow-AI/README.md

 - Cause lists are still largely **manual or FIFO‑based**, not driven by urgency or social impact.
 - Existing e‑Courts systems digitize data but **do not provide smart decision support** for prioritization, risk prediction, or fairness.

-NyayaFlow AI addresses this by turning the backlog into a **ranked, explainable, and fair docket**.
+JusticeFlow AI addresses this by turning the backlog into a **ranked, explainable, and fair docket**.

 ---